Mads-Clausen/TextEditor/README.md

 * Cursor positioning with mouse
 * Debug mode - press F1 to enable
 * Multiple editors.
 Press PAGE DOWN to select #1, PAGE UP to select #2
+* Selections.
+Click one place, and shift-click somewhere else to select.

 Known bugs
 ==========